 Bridge Patient Engagement Platform Interfaces Seamlessly with EHR and RCM Software Systems

-Since the Institute of Medicine published its report “crossing the quality chasm report” in 2001, the term “patient-centered” care has been integrated in the lexicon of healthcare.
+Since the Institute of Medicine published its report “crossing the quality chasm report” in 2001, the term “patient-centered” care has been integrated into the lexicon of healthcare.
 Despite this fact, healthcare institutions are still struggling to put the patient at the center of healthcare.
-Bridge’s agnostic patient portal and expertise in interface development enables you to optimize patient-centered care by facilitating communication between patients and providers and integrating a patient’s healthcare data, regardless of the source EHR.
+Bridge’s agnostic patient portal and expertise in interface development enable you to optimize patient-centered care by facilitating communication between patients and providers and integrating a patient’s healthcare data, regardless of the source EHR.

 Let Our Experience Work for You

 Bridge has built integrations with many of the most recognized products in healthcare, and our portfolio is growing.

 As the healthcare industry grows in complexity, it’s important to have a partner to optimize communication and interoperability between systems.
 Bridge has extensive experience in interface development to transmit information using a HL7 standards, a robust API, and a partnership with Mirth Connect.
 This ensures secure, bidirectional data exchange between the patient portal and third-party software systems.

 HL7, which is the most commonly used standards organization in the US healthcare industry, provides a comprehensive framework through which to exchange healthcare data.
 HL7 standards are divided into 2 main categories: messages, and consolidated clinical document architecture (C-CDA) files.

 Bridge can interface with multiple EHRs to transmit the most common HL7 messages: